DhruvaRao10/Tulu-LM/README.md

 # Tulu-LM
-Tulu teaching and kannada char recognition to kannad to english sentence translation
+Tulu teaching and kannada to english sentence translation